 To be eligible for Medicare Part D (drug coverage) you must be enrolled in Medicare Part A and/or Part B. You are not eligible for a Part D drug plan if you are enrolled in Medicare Part C. Medicare Part D plans are run by private insurance companies, so premium prices and covered drugs will vary by plan.

-You should enroll in a Medicare Part D plan when you are first eligible for Medicare, or risk paying a late penalty.
-You can avoid paying a late penalty in most cases if you have existing drug coverage or you receive extra help from Medicare.
+You should enroll in a Medicare Part D plan when you are first eligible for Medicare, or risk paying a late enrollment penalty.
+You can avoid paying a late enrollment penalty in most cases if you have existing drug coverage or you receive Extra Help from Medicare.